 A full copy of your passport (every single page, cover included)

 All you need to do is visit any Italian post office and withdraw the required form known as "kit permesso di soggiorno" ("soggiorno" sounds like "sojjorno").
 Then, bring it to campus and we'll fill it in together!

-The whole process will cost you around 120 euros.
+The whole process will be complete in approximately 2 months (but it might even take longer) and will cost you around 120 euros.

 Declaration of Value (DoV)

 Personal medical cover is required in most European countries, even in those that have a public health system.
-An insurance card will also be required by local authorities in order to apply for a residence permit after your arrival.
+An insurance card will also be required by local authorities in order to obtain a residence permit.